hsfl/artemis/pages/tutorials/setup-from-scratch/raspi-from-scratch.md

 *****************

-> What you will need:
+> What You Will Need:
 >
 >   * Raspberry Pi Zero W
 >